Research Grants Officer

-I completed my PhD in 2018 at Flinders University under the supervision of Prof Sonia Kleindorfer and Assoc.
-Prof Michael Gardner.
-This project was to understand the molecular and ecological factors that affecting a threatened and endemic bird species, the thick-billed grasswren.
-I showed that two subspecies had made secondary contact and were interbreeding but gene flow was restricted possibly due to differences in habitat and behaviour.
+Amy completed her PhD in 2018 in a project to understand the molecular and ecological factors that effect the persistence of the threatened and endemic bird species, the thick-billed grasswren.
+Amy showed that two subspecies had made secondary contact and were interbreeding however gene flow in one direction was restricted due to differences in habitat and behaviour.
+This could impact the systematic classification for subspecies of grasswren in the future.

-I have a broad research background where I have worked on transgenic mouse models to determine the genetic basis of phenotypes seen in Down's Syndrome at the National Institute of Medical Research, London (now apart of the Francis Crick Institute), the immunological response of Aboriginal people with the crusted form of scabies at the Menzies School of Health Research, Darwin and the efficacy of Streptoccocal vaccines in adults and children at the Centre of Clinical Vaccinology and Tropical Medicine, Oxford University.
-I completed my undergraduate degree in Sydney, NSW, where I worked on research projects on wildlife health such as in the Rufus-hare Wallaby and the Koala.
+Amy's previous research experience also includes work on transgenic mouse models to understand the relationship between the trisomy of particular genes and their presentation as Down's Syndrome phenotypes.
+This work was performed at the National Institute of Medical Research, London (now apart of the Francis Crick Institute).
+Other research also includes projects on the immunological response of Aboriginal people with the crusted form of scabies at the Menzies School of Health Research, Darwin and the efficacy of Streptoccocal vaccines in adults and children at the Centre of Clinical Vaccinology and Tropical Medicine, Oxford University.
+Amy completed her undergraduate degree in Sydney, NSW, where she worked on research projects on wildlife health such as in the Rufus-hare Wallaby and the Koala.

 PhD in Ecology and Evolution, 2013 - 2018 (Flinders University): The ecology of gene flow between two subspecies of thick-billed grasswren (Amytornis modestus).